l-koehler/bridgetest/README.md

 The textures this server is sending are NOT the official minecraft resources.
 This repository contains NO textures, but the program will offer to download
 the [Faithful x32](https://faithfulpack.net/) texture pack ([license](https://faithfulpack.net/license)) if no pack is found.
-You can change what pack is used by changing the folder the config file
+You can change what pack is used by changing the URL the config file
 (at `~/.config/bridgetest.toml`) points to or by changing the texture pack
-itself, at `~/.local/share/bridgetest/pack`).
+itself, at `~/.local/share/bridgetest/textures`).
-(these paths are dirs::data_dir and dirs::config_dir, not hardcoded)
+(these paths are dirs::local_data_dir and dirs::config_dir, not hardcoded)

-#### Where is the documentation?

-gone :3